-There haven’t been enough studies done to determine if pressure treated wood has an affect on the plants you grow or their nutritional value.
+There haven’t been enough studies done to determine if pressure-treated wood has an effect on the plants you grow or their nutritional value.
 Stick to standard, naturally rot-resistant, un-treated wood for use in your garden.
 Something like red cedar, black locust, or redwood will do great and will last for a long time.

 If you’re not worried about longevity and you’re okay replacing the wood every few years you can use something like pine wood.
 Typically the un-treated wood is less expensive and you’ll have the peace of mind knowing that it’s not harming your plants or your body after consuming your crops.